nypublicradio/ember-hifi/README.md

 - `audio-ended` (sound) - the sound finished playing
 - `audio-load-error` (error) - loading sound failed
 - `audio-ready` (sound) - the sound is ready to play
+- `audio-will-rewind` (sound, {currentPosition, newPosition}) - fired before rewinding a sound
+- `audio-will-fast-forward` (sound, {currentPosition, newPosition}) - fired before fast-forwarding a sound
+- `audio-position-will-change` (sound, {currentPosition, newPosition}) - fired before audio position change

 ###### Hifi service events
 - `current-sound-changed` (currentSound, previousSound) - triggered when the current sound changes.
 On initial play, previousSound will be undefined.
+- `current-sound-interrupted` (currentSound, previousSound) - triggered when a sound has been playing and a new one takes its place by being played, pausing the first one
+- `new-load-request` ({loadPromise, urlsOrPromise, options}) - triggered whenever `.load` or `.play` is called.

 ## Details